 In between meals the guests can help themselves on fruit, biscuits, peanuts, snacks, a fresh coconut, etc.

 When we catch fish (tuna, trevally, mahi-mahi, wahoo, etc.) the chef prepares sushi or sashimi.

 The guests can have all non-alcoholic drinks they wish: mineral water, Coke, Sprite, juices, isotonic drinks, coffee, tea, milk, a fresh coconut.

-Yes, the price includes 30 beers per guest for the trip (3 cans per day average).
+Yes, the price includes 30 beers per guest for the trip (average of 3 cans per day per person).

 You can buy more beer on board if you wish.

-Other kinds of alcoholic drinks (whisky, vodka, gin, etc.) you must bring it from some airport duty-free shop before arriving in Padang because they are not available in Padang.
+Other kinds of alcoholic drinks (whisky, vodka, gin, etc.) you must bring it from some airport duty-free shop before arriving in Padang because they are expensive and not easy to find in Padang.

 Yes, it’s mandatory.
 You know the story: accidents only happen to others …until it happens to ourselves!
 In fact that’s very true!
 Over the years we’ve seen a few accidents, fortunately not very serious (dislocated shoulders, torn knee ligaments, wound infections, etc.) but still needing hospitalization, physiotherapy, flight changes, etc. At the end of the day these unexpected expenses plainly justify insurance coverage.